ThomasGuy/Bfx_Flask_SocketIO/README.md

 npm run build:dev

-### starts webpack dev server for client, this poxies output to flask server
+### To start webpack dev server for client, this poxies to flask server http:/localhost:5000

-### http:/localhost:5000

 npm run serve

 ### in another terminal to start Flask, setup python virtual enviroment:-

-python -m venv myenv
+python3 -m venv myenv

 ### activate it, then:-

-pip install -r requirements.txt python run.py
+pip3 install -r requirements.txt
+python3 run.py

 ### eslint can be run globally or added to package.json "devDependecies":-